FY 2014 Grant Announcement: (Initial)

 Please organize your narrative in sections:

 1. Describe your project's overall purpose and ambitions.
 Be sure to state which field of endeavor your proposal addresses: archives, records management, publication of historical documents, professional development, or some combination.
-Describe the problem that your project addresses, and detail how your project's new techniques will address these challenges.
+Describe the problem that your project addresses.
 Refer to studies that have demonstrated the need for this project.
-Explain your research plan in detail and describe how you will test the effectiveness of your results.
+Detail how your project's new techniques will address these challenges.
 The NHPRC prefers projects that plan to test their methods at multiple organizations or with multiple audiences, depending on the type of project.

 3. Describe the products you plan to produce for the completed project.
 These may include software and documentation; websites, manuals; papers, speeches, and articles; and/or brochures and pamphlets.
 Explain how you plan to make the results available.
 Describe and justify your methods for disseminating products, including any costs to be charged.